Select Page

 It is safe to say that couples do not plan for their relationship to break down.
 However, to protect yourself should the relationship, unfortunately, come to an end, it is good to have a discussion with your partner in regard to how assets will be distributed upon separation instead of waiting for discussions to take place when the relationship has broken down.

-If you and your partner have agreed to live together but have no plans for marriage at present, at Consilia Legal we can prepare a cohabitation agreement for you.
+If you and your partner have agreed to live together but have no plans for marriage at present, at Consilia Legal, our family law specialists can prepare a cohabitation agreement for you.

 A cohabitation agreement is a document of the agreed arrangements between you and your partner both during your relationship and in the event that your relationship breaks down.
 Having a clear agreement at the outset will hopefully alleviate any issues should the relationship break down which in turn will hopefully save time, money and ensure that matters are dealt with amicably.